San Nicolas Island: Flora

+The absence of grazing animals on San Nicolas Island serves to protect the highly developed biological soil crusts that cover much of the island's land area.
+Although few studies on the island's microbial biodiversity have been conducted, preliminary evidence suggests San Nicolas holds significant algal diversity.
+The island's terrestrial cyanobacteria appear to be particularly diverse, and several new endemic species have been recently described.

 Fauna

 There are only three species of endemic land vertebrates on the island: the island night lizard (Xantusia riversiana), deer mouse (Peromyscus maniculatus exterus), and island fox (Urocyon littoralis dickeyi).
-Two other reptiles, the common side-blotched lizard (Uta stansburiana), and the southern alligator lizard (Elgaria multicarinatus), were at one time thought to be endemic, but an analysis of mitochondrial DNA indicates that both species were most likely introduced in recent times.
+Two other reptiles, the common side-blotched lizard (Uta stansburiana) and the southern alligator lizard (Elgaria multicarinatus), were at one time thought to be endemic, but an analysis of mitochondrial DNA indicates that both species were most likely introduced in recent times.

 More than 10 endemic molluscs are known only from San Nicolas Island.
 These are Binneya notabilis, Catinella rehderi, Haplotrema duranti duranti, Micrarionta feralis, Micrarionta micromphala, M. opuntia, M. sodalis, Nearctula rowellii longii, Sterkia clementina, and Xerarionta tryoni (ssp. tryoni and hemphilli).

 Large numbers of birds can be found on San Nicolas Island.
 Two species are of particular ecological concern: the western gull (Larus occidentalis) and Brandt's cormorant (Phalacrocorax penicillatus), which are threatened by island foxes.

 Conservation and restoration

 The common housecat was one of the greatest threats to the island's wildlife until they were eradicated from the island by the US Navy with the support of Island Conservation and the Humane Society of the United States in 2009.
 The cats killed cormorants, gulls, and the island night lizard and competed with the endemic Island fox.
 The cats arrived on the island before 1952, probably brought by navy officers who worked there.
-All cats were relocated to a specially prepared habitat in Ramona, in San Diego County with the assistance of the Humane Society of the United States.
+All cats were relocated to a specially prepared habitat in Ramona, in San Diego County, with the assistance of the Humane Society of the United States.
 Cats were officially declared eradicated in 2012.
 The eradication effort took 18 months and cost $3 million.

+Channel Islands Restoration (CIR) works with the U.S. Navy on restoration projects throughout San Nicolas Island.
+Together they have rebuilt and expanded an old native plant nursery.
+CIR has been eradicating several invasive species on the island, including Sahara mustard from the habitat of Cryptantha traskiae, a threatened plant in the Borage family.
+CIR has worked to restore San Nicolas Night Lizard (Xantusia riversiana riversiana) habitat with extensive plantings of prickly pear cactus (Opuntia littoralis).
+The shelter-providing habitat has helped to increase night lizard populations.
+This night lizard species is endemic to only three of the eight Channel Islands and was recently removed from the endangered species list due to conservation efforts.